 - Combination Resumé Example 2 (PDF)—an experienced worker who recently lost a job.

-The best resumé type to use is one that presents your qualifications most effectively for the work you want.
-Whichever type of resumé you choose, make sure your resumé is concise, interesting to look at and easy to read.
+Whichever type you choose, make sure it’s concise, free of mistakes, and easy to read.
 That’s the kind of resumé most likely to get you an interview.